MikhailSukhanov/Desktop_apps/README.md

 ## Desktop applications
 This repository contains:
-- A program for calculating celestial navigation parameters.
+- A program for calculating the parameters of celestial navigation.